Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 For a city to be considered liveable, it must be fairly developed, offer many grocery stores/shops, things to do, amenities, access to healthcare, and be somewhat near an airport.

 Fukuoka — Fukuoka is an excellent city to live in.
-The city offers many modern amenities, its food scene is exceptional, and the public transportation in the city is great.
-Fukuoka offers a unique, diverse landscape, including mountains and beaches.
+The city offers many modern amenities, its food scene is exceptional, and the public transportation in the city is wonderful.
+Fukuoka provides a unique, diverse landscape, including mountains and beaches.

 Is Japan Cheap to Live in?